👀 projects & publications

 Liu Yaohua, Disturbed, 2022.
 Image Courtesy of the Artist.

-• My review of the Art Gallery of New South Wales’s blockbuster exhibition, Cao Fei: My City is Yours, is published in Memo Review.
+• My review of the Art Gallery of New South Wales’s blockbuster exhibition, Cao Fei: My City is Yours, was published in Memo Review (2025).

 Art is simply politics’s sweeter tongue.